Take me to:

 That said, it is fair to say as women our physiology creates far greater challenges when trying to manage our weight, mood and energy levels in comparison to men.
 With mother nature gifting us the ability to bring new life into the world our bodies must tolerate a cocktail of hormones as we handle peaks and troughs in oestrogen, progesterone and testosterone to name a few (I know I’d much rather a G&T).

-Our menstrual cycles can create a substantial flux in our hormones that unsurprisingly, affects us both emotionally and physically.
+Our menstrual cycles can create a substantial flux in our hormones that unsurprisingly, affect us both emotionally and physically.
 So, for all women boxing and female fighters, we wanted to hear how you handle this time?
 And do you speak with your coach? (check out the first post here).
 Having received your thoughts and feedback we wanted to go into more depth to explore how we better understand our cycles and the impact it has on boxing training’s training.

 First things first, let’s start with the basics – our physiology.
 As ladies, we are defined by our luscious curves and our ability to express emotions beyond a limited few primitive grunts.
 All of which are the direct result of our biological makeup which causes greater changes in our hormones and results in a higher water and body fat retention.